 To get onboard with Chat, you need to enable the Web Widget.
 The Web Widget is a separate web application that you use to embed customer service in your website.
 Zendesk Chat sessions become tickets in Support.

-Follow the links on The Suite Chat onboarding page to perform these tasks.
+Follow the links on The Chat onboarding page to perform these tasks.
 Onboarding tasks in this section include:

 - Set up your Web Widget